suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use Future for async tasks and Completer when manual control is needed!"

 ---

-43) Types of Streams in Dart
+43.Types of Streams in Dart
+---
 There are two main types of Streams in Dart:

 1️⃣ Single Subscription Stream
 2️⃣ Broadcast Stream